brainwane/HARK/Documentation/HARKmanual.md

 access a function within this module by simply typing: import_name.function_name().
 The following example will illustrate the usage of these commands.
-CRRAutility is the function object for calculating CRRA utility supplied by HARKutilities module.
-CRRAutility is called attributes of the module HARKutilities.
+CRRAutility is the function object for calculating CRRA utility supplied by HARK.utilities module.
+CRRAutility is called attributes of the module HARK.utilities.
 In order to calculate CRRA utility with a consumption of 1 and a coefficient of risk aversion of 2 we run:

-import HARKutilities as Hutil
+import HARK.utilities as Hutil

 Hutil.CRRAutility(1,2)